-$PI - REG ED PROG \ge 10 hours/$ Services are provided in the SERVED IN REG ED PROG regular education program.
-OR PK - REG ED PROG < 10 hours/ Least Restrictive SERVED IN REG ED PROG 20000 100001000000 PJ - REG ED PROG ≥ 10 hours/ Services are NOT provided in the SERVED IN OTHER LOCATION regular education program.
-OR PL - REG ED PROG <10 hours/ SERVED IN OTHER LOCATION PC - HOME The child does NOT attend any program and services are provided in the home. $\checkmark$ PH - SERVICE PROVIDER LOCATION The child does NOT attend any program and services are NOT Most Restrictive provided in the home.
-PG- SPEC ED PROGRAM Served in a separate class PF- SPEC ED PROGRAM Served in a separate school PE- SPEC ED PROGRAM Served in a residential facility and and the general for a last state source in provide the source of the
+T

+$PI - REG ED PROG \ge 10 hours/$ Services are provided in the

+SERVED IN REG ED PROG regular education program.

+OR

+PK - REG ED PROG < 10 hours/ Least Restrictive

+SERVED IN REG ED PROG Litust Itestificatio

+PJ - REG ED PROG ≥ 10 hours/ Services are NOT provided in the

+SERVED IN OTHER LOCATION regular education program.

+OR

+PL - REG ED PROG <10 hours/

+SERVED IN OTHER LOCATION

+DC HOME The shild does NOT attend one

+PC - HOME The child does NOT attend any

+program and services are provided

+in the home. × .

+PH - SERVICE PROVIDER LOCATION The child does NOT attend any

+program and services are NOT Most Restrictive

+provided in the home.

+PG- SPEC ED PROGRAM Served in a separate class

+PF- SPEC ED PROGRAM Served in a separate school

+PE- SPEC ED PROGRAM Served in a residential facility